 To calculate the amount of your tax credit:

 - Determine the portion of property tax you would pay to the City for a full year of living in your home.
-(Note that this does not include the portion of the Real Estate Tax that is due to the School District of Philadelphia.
+(This does not include the portion of the Real Estate Tax that is due to the School District of Philadelphia.
 The credit doesn’t apply to that amount.)

 - Divide this amount by the number of days in the year.
 This number is your daily property tax rate.